openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

         else
             return new Derived2()
     }
-    /* Return type of bar will be inferred as Base which is LUB for Derived1 and Derived2 */
+    // Return type of bar will be Derived1|Derived2 union type

+    function boo (condition: boolean) {
+        if (condition) return 1
+    }
+    // That is a compile time error as there is an execution path with no return

 If a particular type inference case is not recognized by the compiler, then a corresponding :index:`compile-time error` occurs.

+If the function return type is not *void* and there is an execution path in the function or method body which has no return statement (see :ref:`Return Statements`), then a :index:`compile-time error` occurs.

 |